Brandon Scott Mason

+For the English professional footballer, see Brandon Mason.

-Brandon Scott Mason is an American journalist and former American football player.
-He played his college football career at the University of Pittsburgh and Stony Brook University.
+Brandon Scott Mason (born July 18, 1986) is an American journalist and former football player.
+He played college football at the University of Pittsburgh and Stony Brook University.

 Since he ended his football career, Mason hosts The Brandon Mason Show, where he talks about sports.
 He appeared on The Howard Stern Show speaking about the importance of health and fitness.

-Early life
+Early life and education

-He received several accolades and awards during his time at Phillipsburg High School including High School Heisman, Gatorade Player of the Year, MVP of the Governor's Bowl featuring New York vs New Jersey, The Express-Times Player of the Year as a Running Back and All-State Awards as a Defensive Back.
+He received several accolades and awards during his time at Philipsburg High School in Phillipsburg, New Jersey, including High School Heisman, Gatorade Player of the Year, MVP of the Governor's Bowl featuring New York vs New Jersey, The Express-Times Player of the Year as a Running Back and All-State Awards as a Defensive Back.
 His highlights earned him a Division 1A football scholarship to the University of Pittsburgh.

 American football career

 College

 Mason started his college football career at the University of Pittsburgh where he played under coach Walt Harris.
 Mason started as a kick-returner as a true freshman and shared time at the running back position.
 His freshman year, he also started for the Pittsburgh Panthers in the Fiesta Bowl.
 Pittsburgh won a share of The Big East Conference championship and were awarded with a BCS berth to the 2005 Fiesta Bowl.
 The Pittsburgh Panthers had a coaching change heading into his sophomore season, and Mason decided to transfer to Stony Brook University where he continued to play college football.
 He started running for the Seawolves and led the team in touchdowns as a Junior.